Quarterstaff

-A quarterstaff (plural quarterstaffs or quarterstaves), also short staff or simply staff is a traditional European pole weapon, which was especially prominent in England during the Early Modern period.
+A quarterstaff (plural quarterstaffs or quarterstaves), also short staff or simply staff is a traditional European polearm, which was especially prominent in England during the Early Modern period.

 The term is generally accepted to refer to a shaft of hardwood from 6 to 9 ft long, sometimes with a metal tip, ferrule, or spike at one or both ends.

 The term "short staff" compares this to the "long staff" based on the pike with a length in excess of 10 to 12 ft.
 The height of the staff should be around the same as the user plus their hand set upright on their head (approximately 8 in).

 Etymology

 The name "quarterstaff" is first attested in the mid-16th century.

 The "quarter" possibly refers to the means of production, the staff being made from quartersawn hardwood (as opposed to a staff of lower quality made from conventionally sawn lumber or from a tree branch).
+English longbows were traditionally made from staves of yew or ash that were split into quarters.
+If the longbow was not in use, the 'quarter stave' could also be used as a weapon in the form of a staff.